Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Replication of a Landmark Study Finds no

-Number of participants and trials were chosen to produce a statistical power of above $95$\% to find a difference between sensitivities and confirm an \ITA{} if it is there (see Appendix \ref{app:validation}).
-For this power estimation we assumed a true sensitivity of $d'_\text{true} = 0$ in the direct task vs. $d'_\text{true} = 0.25$ in the indirect task (values based on our reanalysis of \citeNP{Dehaene_etal_98}, see below).
+The number of participants and trials were chosen to produce a statistical power of above $95$\% to find a difference between sensitivities and confirm an \ITA{} if it is there (see Supplement~\ref{supp:validation}).
+For this power estimation, we assumed a true sensitivity of $d'_\text{true, direct} = 0$ in the direct task vs. $d'_\text{true, indirect} = 0.25$ in the indirect task (values based on our reanalysis of \citeNP{Dehaene_etal_98}, see below).
 To our knowledge, the original study did not perform a power analysis.
-A post hoc power analysis revealed that the original study had a statistical power of only $46$\% to find an \ITA{} given that direct and indirect sensitivities are $d'_\text{true} = 0$ and $d'_\text{true} = 0.25$, respectively.
+A post hoc power analysis revealed that the original study had a statistical power of only $46$\% to find an \ITA{} using the appropriate analysis (again, assuming $d'_\text{true, direct} = 0$ and $d'_\text{true, indirect} = 0.25$).
 This low power is due to a small number of direct task participants and trials.